-The Capital Projects Fund is use to record supplemental major maintenance projects of the Authority, which are nonrecurring expenditures to repair or replace existing park facilities.
+The Supplemental Major Maintenance Fund is used to record supplemental major maintenance projects of the Authority, which are nonrecurring expenditures to repair or replace existing park facilities.
 As designated by the Authority, oil and gas revenues received are earmarked to fund these projects.